-This is a new project for Jigsaw4u starting 2015/2016 and we hope that this will continue to develop into a really effective partnership.
+Jigsaw4u has provided advocacy service at The Children’s Trust since 2015 and we hope that this will continue to develop into a really effective partnership.

 Jigsaw4u’s Advocates are people (over 18yrs old) from all walks of life and backgrounds.
 Before selection we interview applicants to ensure that they are right for the role.

 Then they are fully trained in areas including communicating with children and young people, working within the social care system, and children’s rights issues.

 Jigsaw4u provides trained Independent Visitors for the London Borough of Merton’s Looked After Children (LAC) and Young People who do not often have contact with their family.